Combat Barriers to Confident Ageing

 - General life dissatisfaction

-3. An inability to access timely and relevant information for personal choice and decision making.
+An inability to access timely and relevant information and resources

 To feel empowered – is to have the knowledge, confidence, means, or ability to do things or make informed decisions for oneself.
 We have all heard the phrase “knowledge is power”, but too much knowledge/or information is just more confusing.